Homeowners with adjustable-rate mortgages will have a new index to fear in 2022.

 In most cases, the mortgage comes with caps that limit how much the payments can increase when the loan resets, such as 2.25 percent plus the one-year Libor index.

-ARMs can be good when interest rates are falling, as your monthly payment will shrink.
+ARMs can be a good deal when interest rates are falling, as your monthly payment will shrink.
 On the flip side, if interest rates rise, you’ll pay more.

 Adjustable-rate mortgages tied to Libor or other indexes may be a good choice for borrowers who don’t plan to stay in their house very long and want to have lower initial mortgage costs.